Statins: optimising therapy

-How can you optimise a patient’s methotrexate therapy for the management of rheumatoid arthritis?
+How do we optimise a patient’s statin therapy for the management of dyslipidaemia with minimal side effects?

 Chronic heart failure